Muscle Relaxant Drugs Market Outlook:

 North America Market Insights

-North America is poised to lead the global market while capturing the highest revenue share of 42.8% during the analyzed tenure.
-With a wide network of distribution channels and pharma pioneers, the landscape was supplying required therapies for more than 45.6 million eligible patients till 2024.
-This demography was primarily attributed to its 26.4% arthritis occurrence rate and a large volume of spinal injury cases, according to a CDC report.
+North America is dominating the global market and is expected to hold the highest revenue share of 42.8% during the analyzed tenure.
+As per the CDC report in February 2024, the prevalence of diagnosed arthritis in adults aged 18 and older was 18.9%, with women being 21.5% more likely to have arthritis compared to men, 16.1%.
+This demography was primarily attributed to the arthritis occurrence rate and a large volume of spinal injury cases, according to a CDC report.
 The region's dominance is also solidified by adequate reimbursement coverage and globally concentrated finished drug production.

 APAC Market Insights